Content Diagnosis

 Using diagnostic tools and search engines

 Major search engines like Google have free diagnostic tools that are available for webmasters to use.
-There are also more robust diagnostic tools that provide insights of your local visitors, search terms associated with your business and the ranking of your website.
+There are also more robust diagnostic tools that provide insights into your local visitors, search terms associated with your business, and the ranking of your website.
 These tools help you understand how search engines and users interact with your content, making it easier to identify patterns, weaknesses, and opportunities.

 During the content audit, you should focus on factors like: